Below are answers to some of the most frequently asked questions about the BPA and the Paralympic Games.

 - I would like a Paralympian to attend an event.
 How do I request this?

-- You may wish to contact Athletes Direct, which has been set up specifically for schools wanting to request athlete appearances.
-The website can be found at www.athletesdirect.org.
-Alternatively if you have a sport-specific enquiry, you can contact the individual Paralympic sports.
+- If you are a school, you can join Get Set for free via the website: http://www.getset.co.uk/.
+Through Get Set you can request athlete appearances.
+Alternatively if you have an enquiry for a particular athlete, you can contact the individual Paralympic sports.
 The contact details for each sport are on our website here.

 Section 5: Jobs: